TapwaveZodiac/novelaiUKB/docs/Image-Generation.md

 `blue eyes, black hair`

-Can lead to the hair being tinted blue, or being blue outright (though the latter is rare in the models).
+Can lead to the hair being tinted blue, or being blue outright (though the latter is rare in recent models).
 Eyes tend to have powerful color influence on other elements, as most character designers tend to match palette to the eyes.
 Thus, it may be better to write the hair tags first to avoid that.

 ### Mutual Dependencies